 Planning to move to a different house or moving out of your parents’ house requires a lot of awareness and knowledge or information on the process of how things work.
 Some properties for rent or lease require bonds as an advance payment or security deposit, this is a way for the lessor to protect themselves from lessees that may flake on them.
-Some lessors use these bonds for cleaning, maintenance, and fixing the property if problems arise.
+Some lessors use these bonds for end of tenancy cleaning, maintenance, and fixing the property if problems arise.

 Factors Delaying the Return of Your Bond

 Upon signing the contract, make sure that you and your landlord agree on the same amount of money to be returned to you.
 This will lessen your landlord’s chances of delaying your refund.
 Better if you and your landlord have a written agreement on the exact amount of money to be returned.